 Many people don’t know what polycystic ovary syndrome (PCOS) is or how much it can affect a person's everyday life.
 However, for the up to 15% of people assigned female at birth diagnosed with the condition, "life-changing" only begins to describe what they experience.

 What is PCOS?

 PCOS has a long list of ways that it exhibits itself and can be very specific to the person who has it.
-A person must have 2 of the following 3 criteria to be diagnosed with PCOS (in exclusion of other diseases, ruled out by simple blood tests).
+A person must have two of the following three criteria to be diagnosed with PCOS (in exclusion of other diseases, ruled out by simple blood tests).

 - Oligo-ovulation or anovulation – not having a period, or having long or irregular cycles

 - Hyperandrogenism – higher levels of testosterone, that can show up either in bloodwork, or through physical markers such as acne or excess hair growth in specific places (more on that below).

 - Polycystic ovaries (which can show up on an ultrasound) - when ovaries are enlarged and contain many small follicles.

 What are the symptoms of PCOS?

 In addition to the criteria above, individuals with PCOS may experience some, or a combination of, the symptoms below:

 - Metabolic syndrome